 I’ve got lots of strange and unexpected impression so far.

-Not sure whether it’s just Taipei or the whole Taiwan is like this.
+Not sure whether it’s just London or the whole U.K. is like this.

-Upon arriving in the Taoyuan Airport, everything is so tiny and people are packing all over.
+Upon arriving in the Heathrow Airport, everything is so tiny and people are packing all over.

-The seat pitch on the MRT and buses are as tiny as (or even more tiny than) the ones back home in Country X, but people here, including myself, are not much smaller than the average country-X people, so it’s crowded as hell.
+The seats on the underground tubes and buses are as tiny as (or even more tiny than) the ones on the MRT in Taipei, but people here, including myself, are a lot bigger than the average Taiwanese people, so it’s crowded as hell.

-And, maybe in the area I’m staying in, I haven’t seen any indigenous Taiwanese yet.
-I see people of every race, ethnicity, and skin color here except for the indigenous Taiwanese.
-Most indigenous people shown here are obviously migrants from Vietnam, Thailand and other South East Asian countries.
+And, maybe in the area I’m staying in, I haven’t seen any indigenous White English yet.
+I see people of every race, ethnicity, and skin color here except for the indigenous White English.
+Most White people shown here are obviously migrants from Poland and other Eastern European countries.

-No Chinese was heard when taking a stroll in the city center.
-Every one is speaking in their own first language, which is not English, so I understand nothing.
+No English was heard when taking a stroll in the city center.
+Every one is speaking in their own first language, which is not English or Mandarin, so I understand nothing.
 LOL.

-And, once again, people here like any other Asians, give me strange looks and discuss or guess my ethnicity in their own language, because I clearly heard sounds like "whiteys" or "white" coming out from their mouth, which is so identifiable.
-Then again, other ethnic groups are not getting this kind of treatment.
-Only whites are getting this.
-So, I once again doubt there’s some kind of anti-whites or anti-westerners thoughts going on in Asia.
+And, once again, people here like any other Europeans, give me strange looks and discuss or guess my ethnicity in their own language, because I clearly heard sounds like “Cheenes” or “Cheena” coming out from their mouth, which is so identifiable.
+Then again, South Asians, Africans, Latinos, other ethnic groups are not getting this kind of treatment.
+Only East Asians are getting this.
+So, I once again doubt there’s some kind of anti-Chinese or anti-Asians thoughts going on in Europe.

-The SE Asians here seems to be obviously anti-whites.
-Two Viet clerks had a huge conversation in their own language bashing Europe and Caucasian people once they saw me in shopping in their store.
+The Polish here seems to be obviously anti-Chinese.
+Two Polish clerks had a huge conversation in their own language bashing China and Chinese once they saw me in shopping in their store.
 And they even keep talking about it when I’m lining up to get checked out.

-I don’t understand a word in Viet, but I heard sounds like "white" and "GIs" in addition to their ugly looks, I figured out they’re obviously not saying anything good.
+I don’t understand a word in Polish, but I heard sounds like “Cheenese” and “Swine” in addition to their ugly looks, I figured out they’re obviously not saying anything good.

-3. I’ve gotten used to it.
-It’s Asia anyway.
+- I’ve gotten used to it.
+It’s Europe anyway.

-I’m sure I’m just stuck in a strange place in Taiwan., which for sure doesn’t represent the whole spectrum of Taiwan.
+I’m sure I’m just stuck in a strange place in the U.K., which for sure doesn’t represent the whole spectrum of the U.K.

-Hopefully things are getting different and better once I head down south.
+Hopefully things are getting different and better once I head up North.